 It offers you 1.5% cash back on all purchases, with no categories to register for or limits on how much you can earn.
-This version of the Freedom® card also offers you 15 months of 0% APR financing on both new purchases and balance transfers, with a 3% balance transfer fee.
+This version of the Freedom® card also offers you 15 months of 0% APR financing on both new purchases and balance transfers.
 After the first 15 months, 16.74% - 25.49% variable APR.
 And like Chase's standard Freedom® card, there's no annual fee for the Chase Freedom Unlimited®, but you'll still pay a 3% foreign transaction fee on all charges made outside of the United States.

 Best Chase Premium Rewards Card: Chase Sapphire Preferred® Card

 When you're looking to earn additional points on your travel and dining purchases, while having expanded opportunities for redeeming your rewards, consider the Chase Sapphire Preferred® Card.
 This card offers you double points on all travel and dining purchases, and 1 point per dollar on everything else.

 But unlike the Freedom® cards, the Chase Sapphire Preferred® Card lets you transfer your rewards to airline miles or hotel points.
 For example, you can transfer your rewards to miles with United, Southwest, British Airways, Singapore Airlines and Virgin Atlantic.
 You can also redeem your rewards for points with Hyatt, Marriott and IHG hotels so you can book complimentary hotel stays or use points toward a stay.
 Another option is to redeem your rewards directly with the Chase Ultimate Rewards Travel Center, which is run by Expedia.
 When you do this, your points are worth 1.25 cents each toward any travel reservation including airfare, hotel reservations, car rentals activities and cruises.

 New cardholders can earn 60,000 bonus points, worth $750 in travel reservations, after spending $4,000 on purchases in the first three months from account opening.
 There's a $95 annual fee for this card, but you'll pay no foreign transaction fees, making it a great card when you travel outside the U.S.